 Discover the industry.

-In the electronic news and sports industries, you need more than just a degree to be successful.
+In the news and sports industries, you need more than just a degree to be successful.
 Your internships should serve as a learning opportunity for practical skills development and as an opportunity to discover your interests, goals and strengths in the field.
 Through hands-on experience and guidance from industry professionals, you will be prepared to begin work in the industry upon completion of your undergraduate coursework.

 In addition to gaining valuable skills and experience, almost all employers say they consider their successful past interns for jobs first.
 Should no jobs be available, they often recommend their interns for other jobs in the industry.